-Finance The Stop TB Partnership Finance Team also had a busy 2024, with high operational volumes and complexity, in addition to the UN Board of Auditors audit, 2025 budget preparation, and complexity related to the closure of the USAID multi-year contribution agreement.
-In addition to managing the Secretariat's own funds, Stop TB Finance ensured financial oversight of more than US\$ 200 million worth of procurement done through Stop TB procurement agents (PAs) and completed the financial matters related to the transition to the new PA (i+solutions), which started in 2023.
+Finance The Stop TB Partnership Finance Function had another busy year in 2024, with high operational volumes and complexity.
+In addition to the UN Board of Auditor's audit, 2025 budget preparation and additional complexity related to the closure of the USAID multi-year contribution agreement.
+STBP Finance ensured financial oversight of more than \$217 million worth on procurement done through the STBP Procurement Agents (PAs) and completed the financial related matters to the transition to the new PA (i+ Solutions), which started in 2023.

-The following data have been quantified using the actual numbers from 1 January to 30 September 2024, and estimated figures for Q4:

-- Held several calls with the Finance Committee. - Prepared and submitted the 2023 Stop TB Partnership Annual Financial Management Report.
+The data has been quantified with the actual numbers from 1st January to 31st December 2024. - Held several calls with the Finance Committee in 2024 - Prepared and submitted the 2023 Stop TB Partnership Annual Financial Management Report

-No of active Grants in 2024 per team - Completed the mapping of Stop TB Partnership financial resources for the year 2025 and prepared the 2025 Stop TB Partnership Secretariat budget. - Reviewed 510 financial reports received from Stop TB Partnership grantees (TB REACH, Country and Community Support for Impact [CCS4i], introducing New Tools Project [iNTP], Global Drug Facility [GDF], and Executive Director's Office [EDO]) by 30 September 2024, expected to reach 680 financial reports by the end of 2024; - Ensured financial management for about 375 active grants (TB REACH, TBP and GDF) by 30 September 2024; - Reviewed and processed more than 425 grant payments and 1,500 supplier invoices by 30 September 2024, expected to reach 2,200 invoices by the end of 2024; - Prepared about 185 financial reports and submitted them to donors, the Finance Committee, Board, programme teams, and Stop TB management by 30 September 2024, expected to reach 240 by the end of 2024; - Issued about 250 Stop TB interim financial statements for in-house clients and Stop TB projects by 30 September 2024, expected to reach 350 financial statements by the end of 2024; - Reconciled and issued final financial reporting to clients for more than 310 inhouse procurement orders of medicines and diagnostics by 30 September 2024, expected to reach 410 orders by the end of 2024; - Reviewed and approved more than 400 Order Management System (OMS) orders placed for the procurement of TB medicines and diagnostics by 30 September 2024, expected to reach 600 orders by the end of 2024; - Reviewed nine reports for the medicines received by the Stop TB Partnership/GDF Strategic Rotating Stockpile (SRS) in 2024 (12 in total for the full year 2024); - Finalized the transition process to the new PA (i+solutions), defining the financial processes and reporting requirements, training the PA finance team, and completing the transfer of the GDF SRS from the current PA IDA Foundation to i+solutions; - Ensured the financial oversight of both Stop TB PA's activities in line with the signed LTAs; - Continuously streamlined and improved Stop TB's financial processes, including coordination with all relevant teams to enhance grant management and oversight and related tools and systems (grant management system [GMS] and OMS); - Set up and revised 86 project budgets in oneUNOPS by 30 September 2024, expected to reach 100 budget revisions by the end of 2024; - Throughout 2024, continuously supported Stop TB Partnership grantees, including through training sessions on grant financial guidelines and financial advice to help strengthen their financial management capacity.
+- Completed the mapping of Stop TB Partnership financial resources for the year 2025 and prepared the 2025 Stop TB Partnership Secretariat budget - Reviewed 724 financial reports received from Stop TB Partnership grantees: TB REACH, CCS4i, Introducing New Tools Project (iNTP), Global Drug Facility (GDF), and Executive Director's Office (EDO) - Ensured financial management for 384 active grants (TB REACH, TBP and GDF) - Reviewed and processed more than 557 grant payments and 2,311 supplier invoices - Prepared about 240 financial reports and submitted them to donors, the Finance Committee, Board, program teams, and STBP management - Issued 341 STBP interim Financial Statements for in-house clients and STBP projects - Reconciled and issued final financial reporting to clients for 400 in-house procurement orders of medicines and diagnostics - Reviewed and approved 531 Order Management System (OMS) orders placed for the procurement of TB medicines and diagnostics - Reviewed 12 reports for the medicines received by Stop TB Partnership/GDF Strategic Rotating Stockpile (SRS) - PA (iPlus Solutions), defining the financial processes and reporting requirements, training the PA finance team and completing the transfer of the GDF SRS from the current PA IDA Foundation to iPlus Solutions - Ensured the financial oversight of both STBP PA's activities in line with the signed LTA's - Continuously streamlined and improved Stop TB Partnership's financial processes, including coordination with all relevant teams to enhance grant management and oversight, and related tools and systems (GMS and OMS) - Set-up and revised 109 project budgets in oneUNOPS - Throughout 2024, continuously supported Stop TB Partnership grantees, including through training sessions on grant financial guidelines and financial advice to help strengthen their financial management capacity